Udayraj123/VehicleInfoOCR/Rough.md

 // TUNE OPENCV PARAMS
 //Add drawer and clean the top boxes
+//back button confirm
+	-> **make it into boilerplate along with simple permissions handler**

+//>Debug bitmap reading on firebase	=> It was synchronization issue, isProcessing isn't good as it waits on main thread.
+But why'd it not run the task ever?!

-add gui to swipe over them to toggle selection search button hides the swiping gui
+Make gui(use draw trail demo) to swipe over them to toggle selection search button hides the swiping gui

-//back button confirm -> make it into boilerplate along with simple permissions handler